jessaberry/mapnap/README.md

 ✅ The application should allow the user to budget their itinerary, by allowing an optional cost/price entry when an experience is added

-:warning: The application should allow users to set itinerary, experience, and memories to private (edit: only itinerary trips can be set to private)
+:warning: The application should allow users to set itinerary, experience, and memories to private (edit: only itinerary trips and memories can be set to private)

 ✅ The application should allow users to track and provide analytics such as expenses by itinerary or by experience